decemberly/decemberly.github.io/_posts/2013-12-09-write-better-links.md

 * Only link to information that adds value to the user, such as related articles and facts
 * Avoid using the same link text for links that lead to different locations
-* don't link to the same information more than once
+* Don't link to the same information more than once
-* don't put multiple links in a single paragraph, it can be difficult to distinguish them
+* Don't put multiple links in a single paragraph, it can be difficult to distinguish them
 * If you really need to have many links in your text, try adding them to a "list of links" at the end of the text

 ## 2. Tell us what the link leads to